tigro-project/artifact/README.md

 It contains the reference implementations of Tigro and the benchmarks for the evaluation.
 The code is organized as follows:

 * `app` contains the Android prototype application
-* `library` contains the Tigro client-side library with the Tor experiments
+* `library` contains the Tigro client-side library with the Tor experiments.
+It also contains a Pi_base server implementation which is used for benchmarking the Tor experiments.
 * `exh` contains the EXH experiments

 ### Security/Privacy Issues and Ethical Concerns